offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 | v2 | 21 | 12 | 0  | 13 |
 | v3 | 22 | 13 | 13 | 0  |

-To get the above simple tree to map to the above additive distance matrix, v2's limb needs to get attached to either ...
+To get the above simple tree to fit to the above additive distance matrix, v2's limb needs to get attached somewhere specific in the simple tree.
+That specific location is what this algorithm determines.
+It could be that v2's limb needs to attach to either ...

  * an internal node ...